-M. Chatterjee, Pushkaran, A. Choorakott, Vasudevan, A. Kumar, Menon, K. Kumar N., Biswas, R., and Dr. Gopi Mohan C., “Understanding the adhesion mechanism of a mucin binding domain from Lactobacillus fermentum and its role in enteropathogen exclusion.”, International Journal of Biological Macromolecules, 2017.
+M. Chatterjee, Pushkaran, A. Choorakott, Vasudevan, A. Kumar, Menon, K. Kumar N., Biswas, R., and Mohan, C. Gopi, “Understanding the adhesion mechanism of a mucin binding domain from Lactobacillus fermentum and its role in enteropathogen exclusion.”, Int J Biol Macromol, vol. 110, pp. 598-607, 2018.